 Email scams and fake websites

-A number of Internet users have received emails claiming to be from financial institutions or other legitimate organisations.
+A number of Internet users have received emails claiming to be from financial institutions or other legitimate organizations.

 Others may communicate security messages or attachments for you to download.
 If the email is from an unknown source, or if you are suspicious of the nature of the email, delete it immediately.
 Do no open any attachments or install any programs provided.

-If you have any concerns, contact the ANZ Internet Banking Support Centre in your country.
+If you have any concerns, contact the ANZ Internet Banking Help Desk.

 This is an example only; the content and look of the emails change.